-"Immediate family" shall mean a spouse, children, parents, brothers and sisters, and any other person living in the same household as the employee.
+"Immediate family" shall mean a spouse; children by blood, adoption, or marriage; parents; brothers and sisters; grandparents; grandchildren; and any other person living in the same household as the employee.

 "Official responsibility" shall mean administrative or operating authority, whether intermediate or final, to initiate, approve, disapprove or otherwise affect a procurement transaction, or any claim resulting therefrom.